Life As a Civil Engineering Technician

 - Confer with supervisor to determine project details such as plan preparation, acceptance testing, and evaluation of field conditions.

-Civil Engineering Technician Skills
+What Every Civil Engineering Technician Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.